 And yet, the average person only manages to walk somewhere between the region of three and four thousand steps per day.
 Quite a way off from the government recommended minimum target of 8,000 - 10,000 per day.

 What does 10,000 steps a day look like?

 To put it all into context: 10,000 steps equate to about five miles of walking.
 "But if you're active when you wake up - i.e. making your breakfast, having a shower, tidying the house etc. you'll probably take 1000 steps without even thinking about it!" says Nicola.

 "I would suggest including a 30-minute walk as an addition to your daily routine", she advises "This can be broken down into smaller chunks initially, but aim for 30 continuous minutes."

 It can be initially, so it's important to take note of your current step level initially before slowly increasing it.
 "If you are currently walking 4,000 steps a day, to get to 10,000 may be too large a target", warns Nicola.

 "Try increasing by 2,000 step increments at a time.
 When you are comfortably reaching a daily target of 6,000 it is then time to increase it to 8,000, and so on."

 How do I know if I've done 10,000 steps?

 Using an activity-tracking device, app, or even an old -school pedometer, can keep you feeling motivated and help you hit your target.
-Or check out this handy guide to see if you’re on track.

 But while all will count your steps as a basic function, activity trackers provide more insights into the exercise you do - including distance walked, calories burnt, type of exercise (i.e. cardio, aerobic, etc.).
 Plus, many offer additional features that can help contribute to losing weight.